-We would like to point out that the above results seems to be trivial (thus simple), since so long as the reader recalls that a quantum weakest precondition is again a Hermitian matrix, then (2) and (3) come naturally from some facts of linear algebra \cite{15}.
-One may expect naturally that whether we can characterize the commutativity of quantum weakest preconditions in terms of $[M,N]$ (=$MN-NM$), because a quantum weakest precondition is represented by a Hermitian matrix and operators of a super-operator (see, Proposition \ref{pro1}) (there are maybe some other reasons).
-However, the examples illustrated in this paper show that this is maybe very difficult (see, Proposition \ref{pro7} and Proposition \ref{pro8}).
+We would like to point out that the above results seems to be trivial (thus simple).
+Indeed, (2) and (3) come naturally from some facts of linear algebra \cite{15}, so long as the reader recalls that a quantum weakest precondition is again a Hermitian matrix.
+One may naturally expect that whether we can characterize the commutativity of quantum weakest preconditions in terms of $[M,N]$ (=$MN-NM$), because a quantum weakest precondition is represented by a Hermitian matrix and operators of a super-operator (see, Proposition \ref{pro1}) (Perhaps there are some other reasons).
+However, the examples illustrated in this paper show that this may be very difficult (see, Proposition \ref{pro7} and Proposition \ref{pro8}).

-The remainder of the paper is organized in the following way: the next Sect. is devoted to review some basic definitions and useful propositions where the main results are introduced.
-Sect. \ref{sec3} is devoted to the proofs of the main results where some examples presented, and Sect. \ref{sec4} is the concluding section.
+The remainder of the paper is organized in the following way: the next Section is devoted to review some basic definitions and useful propositions where the main results are introduced.
+Section \ref{sec3} is devoted to the proofs of the main results where some examples are presented, and Section \ref{sec4} is the concluding Section.